ttx89-dev/Universal-Equity-Blockchain/README.md

 end
 ```

-The system automatically identifies which external dependencies are costing the most (through pledge tracking) and creates natural incentives to internalize them.
+The system can automatically identifies which external dependencies are costing the most (through pledge tracking) and creates natural incentives to internalize them.
 This creates a **virtuous cycle** where the economy becomes increasingly efficient over time.

 ### The "Living for Free" Progression

-The system provides a clear mathematical path from current economic constraints to complete freedom:
+The system provides a clear mathematical path from current economic constraints to complete freedom that it could fascilitate:

 ```julia
 function can_live_for_free(member_id::String)